On Koszul duality for Kac-Moody groups

 Consider the maps

-After tensoring the maps (\ref{eq:exex}) by $\Frac(S)$ over the right copy of $S$, we get
+After tensoring the maps \eqref{eq:exex} by $\Frac(S)$ over the right copy of $S$, we get

 which is obviously surjective (on the level of spectra, this corresponds to the closed embedding of the generic points of the graphs $\Gamma^*(v)$ into $V_H^*\otimes_k\Frac(S)$).
-Also notice that $\VV(\tcT_2)$ is free (hence torsion-free) over either copy of $S$ (writing $\tcT_2$ into a $\tDel$-flag and apply Lemma \ref{l:vst}).
-Therefore we can apply Lemma \ref{l:samehom} to the situation $B=S\otimes S, C=A_{\leq w}$ and $S$ the second copy of $S$ in $S\otimes S$ and conclude
+Also notice that $\VV(\tcT_2)$ is free (hence torsion-free) over either copy of $S$ (writing $\tcT_2$ as a successive extension of $\tDel$'s and applying Lemma \ref{l:vst}).
+Therefore we can apply Lemma \ref{l:samehom} to the situation $B=S\otimes S, C=A_{\leq w}^{f}$ and $S$ the second copy of $S$ in $S\otimes S$ and conclude

 as $\Frob$-modules.